Introduction

 (C) A scatter plot of MB interneuron cell types connected with DANs and MBONs.
 Cell types covered by Split-GAL4 lines are highlighted in red.

-The current collection also contains 189 lines for cell types that have innervations within the MB (Figure 3-figure supplement 1).
-These lines offer valuable tools to study cell types that may have been overlooked previously.
-Notably, the SS48794 driver labels OA-VUMa2 octopaminergic neurons, which are the Drosophila counterparts to the honeybee OA-VUMmx1 neurons, the first neurons identified as mediating US signals in an insect brain (Hammer, 1993).
+The current collection also contains over 180 lines for cell types that have innervations within the MB (Figure 3-figure supplement 1, Supplementary File 4 and 5).
+These lines offer valuable tools to study several prominent cell types that previously are not genetically accessible.
+Notably, SS85572 enables the functional study of LHMB1, which forms a rare direct pathway from the calyx and the lateral horn (LH) to the MB lobes (Bates et al., 2020).
+SS48794 labels OA-VUMa2 octopaminergic neurons, which are the Drosophila counterparts to the honeybee OA-VUMmx1 neurons, the first neurons identified as mediating US signals in an insect brain (Hammer, 1993).
 Moreover, several drivers in this collection provide improved specificity.
-When combined with previous collections (Aso et al., 2014a; Rubin and Aso, 2023), we now have coverage for 7 types of Kenyon cells and 58 out of 68 cell types within the MB (excluding PNs) using split-GAL4 drivers.
-Overall, this amounts to about 87% coverage for non-PN cell types within the MB and about 10% coverage for MBON-downstream and DAN-upstream cell types (Supplementary File 3 and 4, Figure 3B-C).
+When combined with previous collections (Aso et al., 2014a; Rubin and Aso, 2023), we now have coverage for 7 types of Kenyon cells and 62 out of 87 total cell types within the MB (excluding PNs).
+Overall, this amounts to over 70% coverage for non-PN cell types within the MB and about 10% coverage for MBON-downstream and DAN-upstream cell types (Supplementary File 3 and 5, Figure 3B-C).

 Drivers for the antennal lobe projection neurons

 In Drosophila, the primary CS pathway to the MB involves the antennal lobe PNs that convey olfactory signals.
 We have developed a set of driver lines for PNs and other cell types in the antennal lobe (Supplementary File 1).
-This set includes 191 lines, covering more than 48 of the approximately 190 PN types identified through EM connectome and LM studies (Bates et al., 2020; Li et al., 2020; Lin et al., 2007; Tanaka et al., 2004; Zheng et al., 2022), encompassing both uni- and multi-glomerular PNs (Figure 4 and 5; Supplementary File 5).
+This set includes 191 lines, covering more than 48 of the approximately 190 PN types identified through EM connectome and LM studies (Bates et al., 2020; Li et al., 2020b; Lin et al., 2007; Tanaka et al., 2004; Zheng et al., 2022).
+This set encompasses both uni- and multi-glomerular PNs (Figure 4 and 5; Supplementary File 6).

 Driver lines for uni-glomerular projection neurons